The best full-frame compact cameras in 2025: a short list, but a great one!

 ❌ No color capability: may be limiting for those who prefer the versatility of shooting in both color and black and white.

-The Leica Q2 Monochrom is basically the exact same camera as the Leica Q2, with one crucial difference.
+The Leica Q2 Monochrom is basically the exact same camera as the original Leica Q2, with one crucial difference.
 Can you guess what it is?
 We bet you can.

 That's right: the Leica Q2 Monochrom has no color filter array, and so is categorically incapable of capturing images in color.
 Black and white is all you get, and we'll be honest, shooting with this thing is a joy.
 It's a streamlined experience that gets you thinking about light and shade, while the combination of the Q2’s f/1.7 lens and impressive high-ISO performance means the camera performs like a dream in low light.